-The first set of polishers I use come in a range of shapes: Wheel, Knife Edge, Cylinder and Bullet and they attach to dedicated mandrels so you can fit them into your Dremel Rotary Tool.
+The first set of polishers I use come in a range of shapes: Wheel, Knife Edge, Cylinder and Bullet and they attach to dedicated mandrels so you can fit them into your Dremel Rotary Tool or similar.

-You don't have to use any compound or rouge with them so less mess.
-The 'magic' is encased in each polisher so they're ready to use a they are.
+You don't have to use any Dialux compound or rouge with them so there's less mess.
+The 'magic' is encased in each polisher so they're ready to use as they are.

-They come in a range of different grades of grit from coarse (White), medium (Black), Fine (Blue) through to ultra fine (Pink) and can be used dry on a variety of materials: precious metals, non-precious metals, glass, ceramics, acrylic, enamel, composite materials, synthetic materials and porcelain.
+They come in a range of different grades of grit from coarse (White), medium (Black), fine (Blue) through to ultra fine (Pink) and can be used dry on a variety of materials:

 - White - Coarse for quick removal of material.

 - Black - Medium for Pre-polish, removes scratches and leaves a smooth surface.
 Softer than white and more flexible.

 - Pink - Extra Fine for a super shine, mirror finish look

 How to Use the EVE Mini Rubber Silicone Polishers